IU-PR/Capstone_project/content/docs/2024/FindRecipe/week2.md

 3) Exploring Alternative Resources:

 As a main source of information within out tech stack we use technical documentation of the tools we use.
-If specific questions appear we seek for help  in video tutorials and blogs.
+If specific questions appear we seek for help  in video tutorials and blogs. (stackoverflow, geeksforgeeks, FastAPI course (https://www.youtube.com/playlist?list=PLeLN0qH0-mCVQKZ8-W1LhxDcVlWtTALCS))

 4) Identifying Knowledge Gaps: